nicolesmithdev/vue-poll/README.md

 ### How to Use

-The widget cam be tested here: https://vue.nicolesmith.dev/
+The widget can be tested here: https://vue.nicolesmith.dev/